Monday, February 18, 2013

-Well, first of all, I want to congratulate all runners and walkers who did the Mercedes Marathon and Half Marathon last weekend.
-I mean, just to think about running or walking miles and miles is enough to make most folks go lie down.
+Well, first of all, I want to congratulate all runners and walkers who did the Mercedes Marathon and Half Marathon yesterday.
+What a fantastic day we had.
+Just to think about running or walking miles and miles is enough to make most folks go lie down.
 I always say it's not doing the race that makes the marathoner, it's getting through the 5 months of training!
-When I first began running marathons in the late 70's (the year, not my age!) the recommended training period was 6 months if you ran but didn't have a solid base.
-Now, folks come out because you got a flyer in the mail, decide you would skip all that Base stuff, set a goal of a Half o Full Marathon out there and you hang in for 20 weeks.
+When I first began running marathons in the late 70's (No, not the 1870's!) the recommended training period was 6 months if you ran but didn't have a solid base.
+Now, folks come out because you got a flyer in the mail, decide you would skip all that Base stuff, set a goal of a Half or Full Marathon out there and you hang in for 20 weeks.
 The next thing you know is that you have a medal around your neck.
 Finishing a marathon is something you can NEVER explain to anyone, and it's something that, no matter whatever you do from here on out, anyone can EVER take away from you.
-If you did this with TNT, The Bell Center, or any other charity, your rewards were even bigger.
+If you did this with The Bell Center, TNT, or any other charity, your rewards were even bigger.
 YOU are saving and changing lives.
 Through being a TNT Coach for so many years, I know the power of fund-raising and I know what you've been through to get there, but more importantly, I know what it means to children and adults you will never know.
 That's the best kind of giving, isn't it?

 So, what do you do if you did Mercedes?
-After the soreness wears off - and you're sure it never will - you're all jacked up and you'll start thinking about your next race.
+After the soreness wears off - and you're sure it never will - you're all jacked up and despite whatever you said late in the race, you'll start thinking about your next race.
 Give yourself a break and enjoy what you've just done.
 Only one-tenth of 1% of the US population has ever finished a marathon - that's pretty select company.
 You'll start to feel better long before your muscles are ready to go through that again, and don't be surprised if you get a cold in the next week or so.
 I think that while you train, your immune system takes a tumble and some other forces are at work to ward off the evil germs, but then when you eventually complete your event, your body says "OK, are you through with that for a while?
 I'm not fighting Mother Nature for a little bit, so you're on your own!".
 You should take a few days off from running, but try to do some walking, biking, easy elliptical, etc. to keep the blood flowing to help the damaged muscles repair.
+Try not to take anti-inflammatories (Advil, Aleve) for a few days as inflammation is actually part of the healing process, so stick to Tylenol to control the soreness.
 Your first few runs will immediately remind you of how you felt at the end of the race, but that will pass.
+Your best bet for the next two weeks is to just do your taper in reverse.
 The danger lies in if you try to race too soon.
 Then you may be setting yourself for an injury.
-No racing for at least 3-4 weeks and then, try to keep it short and/or easy.
+No racing for at least 3-4 weeks and then try to keep it short and/or easy.
 There are alot of 5K's in the area, so you might want to look at one towards the middle of March.
 Anyway, go easy on yourself as you recover - easy runs, stretch, ice sore muscles for the first couple of days and keep your medal close at all times so absolutely nobody you encounter misses the chance to see it!
-If you want to see a funny, very short video from the New York Marathon about what runners look like after the marathon,watch this.
+If you want to see a funny, very short video from the London Marathon about what runners look like the day after the marathon, go to here.

-If you have any ideas for this blog, just email me
+If you have any ideas for this blog, have a comment about how next year it might be better, or anything else, just email me at trainingwithal@gmail.com

-So, I'll see you when I see you on the roads - AL
+So, again congratulations and I'll see you when I see you on the roads - AL

-When you go to the expo to pickup your number, be careful if there is free food out there.
+When you go to the expo to pickup your number at Boutwell, be careful if there is free food out there.
 You don't want to be loading up on Metamucil samples the day before the race!
 Tasting is fine, but keep it to a minimum.

-On the day before the race, lay out all your race clothes, pin on your race number, and have your race chip on your shoe so you don't forget it.
+On the day before the race, lay out all your race clothes, pin on your race number, and if we have a race chip this year, tie it on your shoe so you don't forget it.
+The chip might be part of your race bib, so then it's one less thing to screw up!

-Right now (like that carries a lot of weight) it looks like it might be pretty cold.
-"Cold" at the start might become "hot" by mile 20.
+Right now (like that carries a lot of weight) it looks like it might be pretty cool (mid 20's).
+"Cold" at the start might become "pretty doggone warm" by mile 20.
 WEAR LESS THAN YOU THINK YOU NEED.
 Now go back and read that last sentence again!
 OK, one more time...I'll wait.
 Wearing a 55 gallon garbage bag waiting at the start may be your best running gear purchase (sorry, Val).
 It's waterproof, it's windproof, BUT IT IS NOT BREATHABLE, so don't run too far in it.
-You can just rip it off at the start and be sure to toss it on the sidewalk or better yet, hold it till you see a wastecan.
-DO NOT throw it on the course where some running coach (me!!) might trip over it!
+You can just rip it off at the start and be sure to toss it on the sidewalk, NOT on the course where some slightly aging runner (me) might trip over it!
 Dress in layers, so you can shed some clothes if needed.
-Wear gloves and a hat to keep the heat in.
-If you're undecided whether to wear long or short sleeves, you probably need short sleeves, but will have a hard time convincing yourself.
-So, what you do is wear shortsleeves and then cut the toes out of a pair of long tube socks, and wear them like arm socks (soccer socks will pretty much go all the way up to your armpits!
-When you get warmer, voila!
-Chuck them away, and your 99 cent investment has served it's purpose.
+If it's cold, use HotHands in your gloves.
+They'll stay toasty warm for several hours.
+Also, a trick I've been using on the trails this year is that if you carry a water bottle, fill it with warm water at the start instead of cold!

 Be sure to position yourself at the start based on your pace.
 If you're walking, don't get in the front, because you'll get run over by some guy trying to win the race in the first 50 yards.
-There should be pacing signs at the start so you have an idea where to begin.
-We will have pace groups up to about 11:30/mile.
-They are based on finish times for the full marathon, but you don't have to be a UAB Grad to figure it out which group to join for the Half Marathon.
+There shoud be pacing signs at the start so you have an idea where to begin.
+I think there will be pace groups up to 5 hours (about 11:30/mile).
+Now, these are for the full marathon, but the course is a two loop course, so you can do the math for the half marathon.

 Before the race, be sure to try to learn the course so you have an idea what's up ahead.
 There are some hills on this course, but this is Birmingham and we're only going to worry about the things we can control.
 Knowing your opponent (the course) is the first step in winning (finishing).